Baie-Obaoca

 Bay Obaoca is an unorganized territory forming part of the Matawinie Regional County Municipality which is part of the administrative region of Lanaudière, in Quebec, in Canada.

 Toponymy

 His name was formalized on March 13, 1986 in the Bank of place names of Commission de toponymie du Québec (Geographical Names Board of Québec).
-It takes its name from the Obaoca Bay, located north-west end of Kempt Lake (Matawinie).
+It takes its name from the Obaoca Bay, located north-west end of Kempt Lake.

 Geography

-This unorganized territory covers an area of 1278.22 km2.
+This unorganized territory covers an area of 1261.66 km2.